Living Beyond Earth’s Budget & Happiness

 What you throw out is only part of the story.
 In order to get one can of garbage, approximately 70 garbage cans of waste were created upstream in manufacturing the products we throw away.
 Looking at this system, it becomes painfully obvious that we are trashing the planet.

-So does having all this stuff make us happy?
-The studies show a resounding no!
 The Happy Planet Index measures happiness over resource consumption or the efficiency that a country converts natural resources into human well-being.
 In 2009, out of 143 countries, the US ranked 114th, ahead of just a few African nations.
-The happiest country on the planet this year was Costa Rica, which is a country that notably has no standing army.
+The happiest country on the planet this year was Costa Rica, a country that notably has no standing army.

 Another Happiness Index was just published this month by Mainstreet.com.
 It found Florida ranked dead last in happiness of Americans by state.
 Is it a coincidence that Florida showed up as both the top producer of waste and the bottom of the Happiness Index?